mindflay3r/Guide/src/features/sites.md

 Players are able to create sites when playing with this mod!

-Sites are world map structures that aid players during their gameplay in Rimworld.
+Sites are world map structures that aid players during their gameplay in RimWorld.

 To create a site, move a caravan towards a free space in the map and use the site button!